Thank you for reading our post, please rate this article at the end.

 You can prepare your chicken marinade and the Tzatziki sauce at home to make camp cooking much more effortless.

-You only need to mix Greek yogurt, minced garlic, cucumber, and mint for the tzatziki sauce.
+To make the tzatziki sauce, mix Greek yogurt, minced garlic, cucumber, and mint.
 Then, squeeze some lemon juice into the mix and season with salt.

 Here is what you’ll need to prepare this delicious meal when camping: